-Project Management involves a complete documentation and understanding of various aspects of the business like functional requirements, Hardware/networking requirements, identifying right resources, procurement planning, risk mitigation and training requirements.
+Project Management involves complete documentation and understanding of various aspects of the business functional requirements, Hardware/networking requirements, identifying the right resources, procurement planning, risk mitigation, and training requirements.

 Let’s have a look at some of the critical tools that are required for Project Planning:

 To make things simpler and easier to understand, the Project manager takes a lead and starts documenting everything from an understanding of the project to Risks involved in any amount of delays noticed, etc.

 The various tasks that need to be performed are mentioned in the Network Diagram and each task is allocated 4 dates – the first two dates being the release dates the last two would be their end dates.
 The allocation of dates will help in tracking timelines.

 No Delay can be afforded in the Critical Path activities and a close check is done by the Project Manager to ensure the timelines are met in this case.

-It is made in an excel sheet representing bar charts for timelines and different color coding legends are used to identify at a glance the project’s on schedule, under TAT or Delayed activities.
+It is made in an excel sheet representing bar charts for timelines and different color coding legends are used to identify at a glance the project’s on schedule, under TAT, or Delayed activities.

 Work Breakdown Structure: This is a simple hierarchical disintegration or breaks down of tasks.
-This tool is used to display what are the levels of tasks which need to be performed and allocate it as per respective stakeholders.
+This tool is used to display what are the levels of tasks that need to be performed and allocate them as per respective stakeholders.

-The project BOM/BOQ needs to be comprehensively identified and budget to be estimated based on historical cost of material costs.
-Similar costing exercise required for the human resources allocated to the project.
+The project BOM/BOQ needs to be comprehensively identified and the budget to be estimated based on the historical cost of material costs.
+A similar costing exercise is required for the human resources allocated to the project.

-Conclusion: Project Management is an exhaustive task, which involved tying all loose ends and ensuring smooth transitioning from planning stage to the delivery stage.
+Conclusion: Project Management is an exhaustive task, which involved tying all loose ends and ensuring a smooth transition from the planning stage to the delivery stage.

 And all this is absolutely impossible without having the right tools and the right amount of follow-up.